 secretName indicates a Kubernetes Secret resource that contains a Tencent Cloud certificate ID, as shown in the following example:

-Alternatively, you can create a Secret in the TKE console.
-For more information, see Secret Management.
-The main parameters are described as follows:
+For more information, see Creating a Secret.
+The main parameters of Secret are as follows:

-- Name: set a custom name.
+- Name: A custom name.
 This document uses

 Ensure that the certificate ID in the Secret meets requirements.

 Skip this step if you already have the target certificate.